-- It will help you see where your money is going each month so that if there are any areas where you could be saving more (like spending too much on groceries), then these apps can give suggestions on how much better things could be if only they were different.
+- It will help you see where your money is going each month so that if there are any areas where you could be saving more (like spending too much on groceries), these apps can suggest how much better things could be if they were different.

-A good app to help pay off debt is one that is easy to use and helps you reach your goals.
-There are many apps out there that can help you create a budget, track your spending habits, and even remind you when it’s time to make payments on your debts.
+A good app to help pay off debt is easy to use and enables you to reach your goals.
+Many apps can help you create a budget, track your spending habits, and even remind you when it’s time to make payments on your debts.

-The first thing you should do when it comes to paying off debt is to figure out how much money you can put toward your debt every month.
+The first thing you should do to pay off debt is to figure out how much money you can put toward your debt every month.
 Then, pay as much of the highest interest rate debt as possible.

-If you have more than one account with different interest rates, pay off the one that has a higher APR (annual percentage rate).
+If you have multiple accounts with different interest rates, pay off the one with a higher APR (annual percentage rate).
 This will save you more money in interest payments over time because it lowers the total amount that you owe.

 - Make a list of all your debts and their interest rates.